ollar/web-animation-middleware/Readme.md

 # Web animation wrapper

-Web animations are rather cool, and seems ready to replace other solutions in future.
+A new Javascript API is rather cool, and seems ready to replace other solutions in future.

-Animation middleware wrapper over standard Web Animation Api.
+This middleware wraps over standard Animation API and helps to control it easily.

-A gracefull degradation is used with browsers without WAA support and no animation will run.
+A gracefull degradation is used for the browsers without Web Animations support and all the animations will be skipped.
 Or you can use a polyfill!

-## Basic usage
+## Usage examples

 ### Appear animation